EnterTheNameHere/Turnix/docs/roots-and-discovery.md

 ### 4.1 Where packs may appear

-Packs (mods, viewPacks, contentPacks, appPacks) are discoverable only in subdirectories of:
+Packs (mods, viewPacks, contentPacks, appPacks, savePacks) are discoverable only in subdirectories of:
 - `first-party/`
 - `third-party/`
 - `custom/`
+- `saves/`

 `userdata/` never contains pack manifests.

-`saves/` contains **only SavePacks**.
+`saves/` primarily contains SavePacks.
 A SavePack may contain **copies** of mods/content/view/app packs.
-If present, these overrides must be used to resolve pack versions for that save.
+If present, these overrides must be used to resolve pack versions for that save when constructing the PackMeta registry.

 ### 4.2 Directory scanning rules